Nancy Azara: Life and career

 In 1979, Azara co-founded a feminist art school, the New York Feminist Art Institute in 1979–1990 with Miriam Schapiro, Carol Stronghilos, Irene Peslikis, Lucille Lessane and Selena Whitefeather.
 NYFAI's mission was to examine issues relating to gender, self, and identity through a non-traditional curriculum.
 Within the context of group sessions, students concentrated on developing a better understanding of themselves and their position as women before embarking on the study of artistic technique.
 The chronic shortage of funding ultimately forced NYFAI to close in 1990, although some of its innovative art programs continue in other venues.

+Azara died of congestive heart failure on June 27, 2024, at the age of 84.